salman-rafii/amazon_clone_flutter/README.md

 ## Server files

-Server files are deployed to heroku & the repository for it is following:
+The repository for the server files is following:
 - https://github.com/salman-rafii/amazon-clone-flutter-server.git